OpenMS/pyopenms-docs/docs/source/first_steps.rst

 This can help the experimentalist to optimize the chromatography for a better separation in a specific area.

-While some :term:`mzML` files already contain a pre-computed total ion current :term:`chromatogram` (TIC), we will show you how to calculate the TIC for :term:`MS1`.
-One can access the retention times and intensities of the TIC in different ways and generate a total ion current :term:`chromatogram` (2D graph) using ``matplotlib``:
+While some :term:`mzML` files already contain a pre-computed total ion current chromatogram (TIC), we will show you how to calculate the TIC for :term:`MS1`.
+One can access the retention times and intensities of the TIC in different ways and generate a total ion current chromatogram (2D graph) using ``matplotlib``:

 .. code-block:: python